Lhasa Apso

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-• Lhasa Apsos are natural watchdogs – there is no changing this trait, but early training and socialisation can help the dog become friendly and sociable.
+• Lhasa Apsos are natural watchdogs, but early training and socialisation can help the dog become friendly and sociable.

 • Lhasa Apsos are thought to be lucky, and their good fortune led to the saying “Lucky Lhasa”.